 What Are the Regulatory Requirements Regarding Carpet Removal Projects?

 Following EPA and CT Department of Public Health regulations, prior to any renovation or demolition of building materials, including removal of carpets, an inspection for asbestos-containing materials must be conducted by a licensed asbestos inspector.
 Removal of asbestos-containing materials must be done following strict regulations by licensed asbestos abatement personnel.
-Please refer to the notice sent by EH&S annually on this topic: Impact of Federal and State Asbestos Regulations on Purchasing and Project Requests.

 So What Does this Mean for Carpet Removals/Replacements?